papersgpt/papersgpt-for-zotero/README.md

 # PapersGPT: The Ultimate Zotero AI Plugin
 PapersGPT is a Zotero plugin that brings state-of-the-art Zotero AI capabilities directly into your research workflow, allowing you to chat PDFs in Zotero, quickly gain key detailed insight, generate summaries, and more.
-It now supports GPT 5, Gemini, Grok 4, ChatGPT, o1/o3/o4-mini, Claude, OpenRouter, gpt-oss, Kimi K2, GLM 4.5, DeepSeek R1 0528, Qwen3, Gemma 3, Llama 3.2 and Mistral.
+It now supports GPT 5, Gemini, DeepSeek V3.1, Grok 4, ChatGPT, o1/o3/o4-mini, Claude, OpenRouter, gpt-oss, Kimi K2, GLM 4.5, DeepSeek R1 0528, Qwen3, Gemma 3, Llama 3.2 and Mistral.

 ## Quickstart